Heisenberg-x1/React-18/Jot.md

 - We can effectively use the array.Map method to render the component as many times as we have the dat.
 This is a great idea since it saves us the work of writing too much code repetition
 - First we put all the properties of the laptop inside an array, well, an Array of objects
 - Then we run a map function on the array.
-For each array Item we call the Laptop function.
+For each array Item we return the laptop component.
 Since the function expects some props, we need to provide them.

 ```javascript
 const Book = () => {